Article

 Key takeaways

-• Compliance centers on a Due Diligence Statement that must verify commodity origin, legal compliance, and deforestation-free status for every product.
+Compliance centres on a Due Diligence Statement that must verify commodity origin, legal compliance, and deforestation-free status for every product.

 The Ins and Outs of the EUDR

-The European Union Deforestation Regulation (EUDR) requires producers, exporters, and traders of specific commodities within the European Union to prioritise transparency and accountability.
-This regulation aims to prevent the purchase and consumption of goods contributing to deforestation within the EU.
+The European Union Deforestation Regulation (EUDR) requires exporters, and traders of specific commodities within the European Union to prioritise transparency and accountability.
+This regulation aims to prevent products linked to deforestation from being placed on, made available on, or exported from the EU market.
 Recently, the European Commission has extended the implementation timeline, granting businesses additional preparation time.
 This article outlines the key updates and compliance requirements for EUDR.

 Recent updates of the EUDR